Our 197-a Community Plan

 Meet the health and social service needs of increasing populations of elderly and school-aged residents by expanding access and types of services.

 Parks and Recreation

-Enhance the availability and quality of parkland resources.
+Enhance the availability and quality of parkland resources in our community.

 Specific recommendations for Van Cortlandt Park include: